tzuhan/Gulu/README.md

 ###Introduction:

-* A smart cup which is capable of detecting the type of your drink and monitoring your daily/weekly beverage intake.
+* A smart cup which is capable of detecting the type of your drink, and connecting to your smartphone, letting your daily/weekly beverage intake behavior observable.

 ###Implemented by: